GSA and NASA Seek Rehab Proposals for the Historic Hangar One Airship Station

 May 28, 2013

-WASHINGTON – Today the U.S. General Services Administration on behalf of the National Aeronautics and Space Administration (NASA), issued a Request for Proposals (RFP) to solicit lease proposals for the rehabilitation and adaptive reuse of NASA’s historic Hangar One, located at Moffett Federal Airfield (MFA) in the NASA Ames Research Center at Moffett Field, CA. The proposed long-term lease of Hangar One and MFA offers a unique opportunity for the private sector to collaborate with the government to reposition and manage federally-owned property for private and public sector reuse.
+WASHINGTON — Today, the U.S. General Services Administration (GSA), on behalf of the National Aeronautics and Space Administration (NASA), issued a Request for Proposals (RFP) to solicit lease proposals for the rehabilitation and adaptive reuse of NASA’s historic Hangar One, located at Moffett Federal Airfield (MFA) in the NASA Ames Research Center at Moffett Field, California.
+The proposed long-term lease of Hangar One and MFA offers a unique opportunity for the private sector to collaborate with the government to reposition and manage federally-owned property for private and public sector reuse.

 “Hangar One was the landmark of Silicon Valley well before the rise of today’s high tech titans.
 This effort allows NASA to work with the private sector to find a way to restore this treasure for more efficient use,” said GSA Acting Administrator Dan Tangherlini.
 “In the face of declining budgets and significant mission changes, NASA has been challenged to repurpose historic Hangar One and manage the airfield to support other non-NASA users.
 This competitive approach is designed create opportunities for development while eliminating NASA’s management costs of the airfield.”

-Hangar One was conceived and constructed from 1931-1933 to support the U.S. Navy’s “lighter-than-air” reconnaissance program following World War I. The Hangar was built for the 6,500,000 cubic-foot dirigible, the U.S.S.
+Hangar One was conceived and constructed from 1931–1933 to support the U.S. Navy’s “lighter-than-air” reconnaissance program following World War I. The Hangar was built for the 6,500,000-cubic-foot dirigible, the U.S.S.
 Macon.
 However, in 1935, the U.S.S.
 Macon crashed off the coast of California due to a storm during a training mission.
 This accident along with the crash of its sister ship, the U.S.S.
 Akron, effectively ended the “lighter-than-air” program.

 Hangar One was used by both the Army Air Corps and the Navy in support of various mission objectives from 1935 until NAS Moffett Field was decommissioned under the 1991 Base Realignment and Closure (“BRAC”) process and transferred to NASA.
 Hangar One, along with Hangars Two and Three are contributing structures of the “U.S. Naval Air Station Sunnyvale, California Historic District,” which is listed on the National Register of Historic Places.